hannah68/cs-lists/README.md

 ## Extension Exercise

 A binary search tree is an advanced data structure, so most of the functions in this repos' included implementation, [src/bst.mjs](src/bst.mjs), have been written for you (the breadth first traversal shows a very nice example of a queue).
-However, two functions have been left for you to complete in order to make `npm run test` pass _everything_: `findMinimum` and `findMaximum` - there are very nice recursive solutions to both of those funcitons - can you find them?
+However, two functions have been left for you to complete in order to make `npm run test` pass _everything_: `findMinimum` and `findMaximum` - there are very nice recursive solutions to both of those functions - can you find them?